KEY FACTS

 - The Oil Pollution Act: Requires the development of Area Contingency Plans to prepare and plan for oil spill response on a regional scale.

-- The Hazardous Materials Transportation Act: Tasks the Secretary of Transportation to prescribe regulations for the safe transportation of hazardous materials, which include requirements for packaging, pre-transportation functions, and transportation functions.
+- The Hazardous Materials Transportation Act: Tasks the Secretary of Transportation to prescribe regulations for the safe transportation of hazardous materials.
+These include requirements for packaging, pre-transportation functions, and transportation functions.

-At times, portable testing equipment may be utilized at a site to obtain quick results that can guide initial containment and remediation actions.
-When applicable, experts are deployed to conduct biological and wildlife assessments along with associated animal rescue and other relevant mitigation experts as needed.
+At times, experts may use portable testing equipment at a site to obtain quick results.
+This can guide initial containment and remediation actions.
+When applicable, experts conduct biological and wildlife assessments.
+They work along with associated animal rescue and other relevant mitigation experts as needed.

 Railroad Accountability

-EPA and other federal and state agencies ensure railroads comply with all regulations as they implement short- and long-term monitoring and remediation plans.
-Early actions at an incident site can include, but will not be limited to, product containment, recovery, and bulk removal in situations where commodities, fuel or other hazardous or non-hazardous substances have been released.
-As site characteristics change, plans are modified, and activities are altered to address contamination fully.
+EPA and other federal and state agencies ensure railroads comply with all regulations during short- and long-term monitoring and remediation.
+Early hazmat remediation at an incident site may include product containment, recovery, and bulk removal when commodities, fuel, or other substances are released.
+As site conditions change, agencies modify plans and adjust activities to fully address contamination.

-Long-term monitoring, remediation, and eventual closure of an incident site must meet regulatory requirements and be approved by EPA and state agencies.
-Throughout the ongoing investigation, the National Transportation Safety Board (NTSB), EPA, local government and railroads maintain consistent communications with the affected communities.
+EPA and state agencies must approve long-term monitoring, remediation, and eventual closure of an incident site to ensure compliance with regulatory requirements.
+Throughout the ongoing investigation, the National Transportation Safety Board (NTSB), EPA, local government, and railroads maintain consistent communications with the affected communities.
+This ensures a complete and successful remediation process.

 Contamination Areas

 If complete remediation of a site cannot be accomplished before rail service can be safely restored, areas of contamination are identified and delineated.
-Remediation strategies are then developed to conform to site conditions, such as when impacts remain within or below the track structure.
-Various types of remediation, and associated site monitoring and testing, are available to ensure that the site is restored to applicable standards.
+Remediation strategies are then developed to conform to site conditions.
+These strategies apply when impacts remain within or below the track structure.
+Various types of remediation and associated site monitoring play crucial roles in hazmat remediation efforts.
+This ensures that the site is restored to applicable standards.
 EPA and state agencies remain involved in the process and are informed regarding site conditions.